New York State Route 55: Poughkeepsie to Beekman

-NY 55, now a four-lane divided boulevard, runs southeast through the Arlington district, becoming known as Manchester Road.
+NY 55, now a six-lane divided boulevard, runs southeast through the Arlington district, becoming known as Manchester Road.
 The Burnett Road intersection, just east of the split with US 44, has one of the few jughandles in New York.
 The route passes north of the Vassar Golf Course before turning east into the town of LaGrange.
 In the town of LaGrange, the route crosses through the hamlet of Manchester Bridge, where it passes under the Dutchess Rail Trail and then over Wappinger Creek before it junctions with CR 46 (Overlook Road) and CR 49 (Old Manchester Road).
 The route soon thins out to a two-lane roadway, changing names to Freedom Plains Road as it bends to the southeast and soon east past the other terminus of CR 49 (Titusville Road).
 NY 55 continues winding eastward through LaGrange, beginning to become more rural, reaching a junction with the southern terminus of CR 47 (Freedom Road).

 East of CR 47, the route crosses into the hamlet of Freedom Plains, soon leaving the hamlet for an interchange with the Taconic State Parkway.
 The route soon crosses over Sprout Creek and becomes a two-lane commercial/rural road through LaGrange, reaching the hamlet of Billings, where it junctions with NY 82.
 After Billings, NY 55 proceeds southeast through LaGrange, soon reaching the town line and crossing into the town of Union Vale.
 The route through Union Vale is short, marked mostly by an intersection with CR 21 (East Noxon Road / Bruzgul Road).
 After CR 21, NY 55 continues southeast through Union Vale, soon reaching the town line again and crossing into the town of Beekman.

 NY 55 continues southeast through Beekman, crossing through the rural sections of Dutchess County, soon reaching the hamlet of Poughquag.
 At Poughquag, NY 55 crosses a junction with CR 9 (Clove Valley Road).
 Through Poughquag, the route is mainly residential, soon bending southward then southeast along Whaley Lake Stream into a junction with the eastern terminus of NY 216.
 Just east of that junction, NY 55 meets CR 32 and parallels the Whaley Lake Stream through the town of Beekman.
 Paralleling an old alignment of itself, NY 55 soon reaches a junction with the northern terminus of NY 292 as it enters the town of Pawling.